rhinocerose/eurorack-ForgeSeries/README.md

 ## Clock Generator

 This module provides a clock generator with a display and a rotary encoder to select the BPM and the division of the clock signal.
-The module has 4 (four) trigger outputs and a clock input.
+The module has 4 (four) trigger outputs.
 The module has a configuration screen to change the clock division/multiplication parameters for each output and tap-tempo functionality.
 All configurations can saved in the EEPROM memory in the SAVE menu.

 ### Interface

-- TRIG: Optional Clock input (0-5V)
+- TRIG: Optional Clock input (0-5V) (Not implemented yet)
-- IN1, IN2: CV input to control internal parameters (0-5V) (not used yet)
+- IN1, IN2: CV input to control internal parameters (0-5V) (Not implemented yet)
 - GATE 1 / 2: Clock Outputs 1 and 2 (0-5V)
 - CV 1 / 2: Clock Outputs 3 and 4 (0-5V)